joeyyy09/wisecow/README.md

 ---

 ## End Goal
-The project achieved successful containerization and automated deployment of the Wisecow application on a Kubernetes cluster, integrated with a CI/CD pipeline and secured with TLS.
+The project achieved successful containerization and automated deployment of the Wisecow application on a Kubernetes cluster, integrated with a CI/CD pipeline and secured with TLS.# Automated deployment test